 What is a Parenting Consent Order?

 If you both agree on your parenting arrangements you can document your agreement by putting it into Consent Orders.
+This applies to not only Parents, but can also include Grandparents.

 You file the documents with the Court, asking the Court to make Orders on the same terms as the agreement you have reached.